What is self-build?

 We will inform you whether your application has been successful within 28 days of your application.
 Registration does not guarantee that a suitable plot will be identified or become available.

-We will not pass identifiable information from the register onto anyone without your consent.
+We will contact you via email as and when self-build opportunities occur.
+We will not pass identifiable information from the register onto any third parties (unless there is a legal obligation) without your consent.

 Find out more about self-build